zimeon/iiif-spec2md/docs/impl.md

 ensure directories are preserved as part of the file's path.

 Note that `.keep` files are not considered special by the OCFL in any way and are treated exactly the same way as other files.
-As such, a non- zero length `.keep` file is not considered invalid.
+As such, a non-zero length `.keep` file is not considered invalid.

 #### 2.1.5 Objects with Many Small Files
 {: #objects-with-many-small-files}